nclave/nclave-core/README.md

-# Nclave - Modern and useful network micro-framework
+# Nclave - Modern and useful network framework

-Nclave is a network micro-framework that helps one develop safe and secure network applications quicker with less work.
+Nclave is a network framework that helps one develop safe and secure network applications quicker with less work.
 Nclave is cross-platform and cross-language by default.
 While the core is written in Rust, Nclave was designed for cross compatibility.